 A two-stage cluster sampling methodology was used as an adaptation of the standardized method recommended by the WHO.
 In the first stage, 33 clusters were selected from all villages based on probability proportional to population size (PPS), using available population data from 13 regional health facilities.

 For the second stage, MSF used the 2005 standard WHO/EPI methodology (random walk) to select 10 households per cluster.
 To do so, a pen was thrown on the ground in the central point of the village (as identified by the village chief), and an imaginary line was drawn in its direction towards the edge of the village.
 The team walked in the direction of the pen until the edge of the village was reached.
 To prevent centre bias, the team repeated this process from the edge of the village: they threw the pen again and walked in the direction of the pen until another edge of the village was reached.
-This time, the team counted houses as they went and noted the number assigned to each household.
-Once the edge of the village was reached, one of the houses along the imaginary line was selected using a random number tool available in the tablets.
+This time, the team counted houses as they went, getting permission to subtly mark each household with chalk to note the number it had been assigned.
+Once the edge of the village was reached, one of the houses along the imaginary line was selected using either “random number generator” or “nombre aléatoire”, applications that had been downloaded to every tablet.

 The selected house was the first to be interviewed in the cluster.
 The next household following in order of physical proximity was then interviewed until the desired cluster of 10 households was completed.
 Physical proximity was defined as being the household whose front door is closest to the front door of the household that was just interviewed.
 If more than one house could be selected, teams chose the house to the right as they stood looking out of the doorway of the household just interviewed.

+If teams encountered any of the following situations, they followed the steps outlined below:

+If all households of a selected village were included in the study before completing the required number of households, the cluster would be continued by selecting the (geographically) closest village.
+The chosen sampling methodology would again be used in the closest village to select the first household in the village.

+If a household refused to participate in the survey, it would not be replaced by another household in the cluster.

+If a household did not have any children aged 6 months to 9 years, it would be replaced by another household in the cluster.

+If a household was empty, surveyors would return one more time; if it wasn’t possible to interview that household, they would replace it with the next closest household in the cluster.

+If no one was available in a household to provide consent at the time of the visit, the surveyors would inquire when that person is expected to return.
+If the person would return within the timeframe that the team was in the village, they would return to request an interview.
+If the person who could provide consent would not return during the time the team planned to be in the village, the team documented this and replaced the household.

+All children in the eligible age range in the identified households were included in the survey, including in the final household of a cluster, even if this exceeded the total target of children for the cluster.

 Data collection